-Bobby (father of 2 children, 1 with autism): So it’s more sort of prepping him up for the day’s events or what’s going to happen.
+Bobby (father of 2 children, including 1 autistic child): So it’s more sort of prepping him up for the day’s events or what’s going to happen.
 Because what we’ve noticed recently is that if we don’t plan his day and tell him what’s the next steps, he becomes a bit disorientated and not really sure what he wants to do, or where he wants to go.

-Marie (mother of 2 children, 1 with autism): He needs constant prompting, and he has little signs all over his room to remind him what to do next.
+Marie (mother of 2 children, including 1 autistic child): He needs constant prompting, and he has little signs all over his room to remind him what to do next.
 If anything’s not as it was the morning before, and the morning before… so, say his uniform’s not in exactly the same place as it was the previous morning, he’ll run out and say to me ‘I can’t find my uniform.
 Where’s my uniform?’
 You know, that kind of thing.

 Marita: The beginning of the week is always better than the end of the week.
 And probably the first half of the school term is always easier than the second half.